tardism/extensibella/docs/modular_reasoning.md

 The unknown cases are grouped together as a single proof case the extension introducing the property must show.
 This proof case is called *preservability*.
-The idea is to show the property copies back from the primary component's translation, assuming a derivation of the relation on the translation with which we can use the inductive hypothesis.
+The idea is to show the property copies back from the primary component's projection, assuming a derivation of the relation on the projection with which we can use the inductive hypothesis.

-If the relation is introduced by the current extension, we can see that the assumptions of the preservability proof match the premises of the translation rule that will be used to define the relation in the unknown cases.
+If the relation is introduced by the current extension, we can see that the assumptions of the preservability proof match the premises of the projection rule that will be used to define the relation in the unknown cases.
 However, this is not the case if the relation is introduced by the host language, as the rules for it in unknown cases are given by the extensions introducing those cases.
-In this case, the host language must have introduced a property that the relation will hold on the translation of the primary component in cases introduced by an extension, and that this chain of translations existing for the derivation ends.
+In this case, the host language must have introduced a property that the relation will hold on the projection of the primary component in cases introduced by an extension, and that this chain of projections existing for the derivation ends.
 Each extension proves this is true for its constructs.
 Then, in the language composition, the unknown cases will satisfy the assumptions of preservability, and all the